Dugy/bomba/README.md

 	* uses only a few kilobytes of memory per session
 * `Bomba::SyncNetworkClient` (header `bomba_sync_client.hpp`)
 	* Sends a request and returns a ticket that can be used to read a received response (if it's not received yet, it blocks until it's received)
+	* It's possible to check if the response was already received, eliminating the need to block entirely

 ### Performance
 I have not optimised the code much yet.

 When testing the HTTP server component, the JMeter tool reported about 33000 responses to requests per second from a singlethreaded server (which is similar performance to Nginx), but it appeared to be more of a JMeter limitation.
-The server internally reported an average request processing time about 5800 nanoseconds, but this time could be greater because it did not track the overhead caused by the OS.
+The server internally reported an average HTTP request processing time about 6100 nanoseconds and JSON-RPC request processing time 7600 nanoseconds, but this time could be greater because it did not track the overhead caused by the OS.
+The measurement was done on a laptop CPU.

 ## Error handling
 Common problems like incomplete requests in receive buffers are handled by returning enums for these kinds of calls, either alone or as part of `std::pair` or `std::tuple` with other values.

 Less common problems like parse errors are handled by exceptions.
-The class representing the protocol (currently only HTTP) catches all exceptions and turns them into Error 500 responses.
+The class representing the toplevel protocol catches all exceptions and turns them into Error 500 responses.
 Other protocols are expected to handle their types of errors.

+JSON-RPC handles all `std::exception` instances, converting them to JSON-RPC errors.
+The exact error code shown might not be completely accurate because the specification is not very clear about it and I chose to interpret it in a way that's the most convenient the implement.

 The networking client throws an exception if the call fails so that an incorrect response is not returned.
 Thus, an exception in the server is propagated to the client (the exact type of exception will not be retained, obviously)